TASMANIAN PHOTOGRAPHERS the cohort and Russell’s Tannin Process

-Notice that in this entry on Nevin (TMAG, 1995:36), Chris Long cites The Mechanical Eye in Australia, 1986, page 201, where he has planted the seed of the suggestion of a Boyd attribution through a letter to the authors, Davies & Stanbury, which they duly note in Footnote 3 to their comment about Tasmanian prisoner photographs.
+Notice that in this entry on Thomas J. Nevin (TMAG, 1995:36), Chris Long cites The Mechanical Eye in Australia, 1986, page 201, where he has planted the seed of the suggestion of an attribution to A. H. Boyd through a letter to the authors, Davies & Stanbury, which they in turn duly note in Footnote 3 to their comment about Tasmanian prisoner photographs.
 The net effect is that Long has created an unsupported statement about Boyd, and then proceeds to cross-reference it here (1995:36) as though it were established fact.

 3. Given Samuel Clifford’s expertise in dry plate photography by 1866, those plates in use at Port Arthur might easily have been kept sensitized for months before development in the Hobart studios of Clifford and Nevin.
-A report by a travelling photographer, Paul Ricochet, in the same issue of The Photographic News of 1863, tells how he made use of dry plates while in Tasmania, keeping them sensitised for upwards of five weeks:
+A report by a travelling photographer, Paul Ricochet, in the same issue of The Photographic News of 1863, tells how he made use of dry plates while in Tasmania in 1861, keeping them sensitised for upwards of five weeks:

 AUGUST 28, 1863.